igm503/django-deploy/README.md

 ## Uninstalling your Web Server

-If you want to uninstall your web server, run the ```django-deploy/uninstall.sh``` script as root:
+If you want to undo (most of) the actions the deployment script performed, run the ```django-deploy/remove.sh``` script as root:
 ```
-root@your-server:/path/to/your/repo# ./django-deploy/uninstall.sh
+root@your-server:/path/to/your/repo# ./django-deploy/remove.sh
 ```
-You will be prompted for confirmation before uninstalling, and have the option to only undo certain parts of the installation process.
+You will be prompted for confirmation before each step of the removal process.

 ## What the Deployment Script Does to your Server